 Black: Elegance and Power

-Black is a versatile and powerful color that represents sophistication, luxury, and authority.
+Black is a versatile and powerful colour that represents sophistication, luxury, and authority.
 High-end brands like Chanel and Nike use black to create a sleek and modern image.
 However, excessive use of black can also evoke a sense of mystery or seriousness.

 White: Simplicity and Purity